-How to apply the off-payroll working rules (often known as IR35) as an intermediary for engagements in the private sector.
+How to apply the off-payroll working rules as an intermediary for engagements in the private sector.

 The off-payroll working rules are in place to make sure that you pay broadly the same tax and National Insurance contributions (NICs) as an employee if you:

 - provide your services to a client through your own intermediary (most commonly a limited company that you control)

 - would have been an employee if you were providing your services directly to a client